MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/trigger-background-task-from-app.md

 ##  Call RequestAccessAsync()

-- Before trying to register the **ApplicationTrigger** background task, call [**RequestAccessAsync**](https://msdn.microsoft.com/library/windows/apps/hh700494).
+Before registering the **ApplicationTrigger** background task, call [**RequestAccessAsync**](https://msdn.microsoft.com/library/windows/apps/hh700494) to determine the level of background activity the user allows because the user may have disabled background activity for your app.
+See [Optimize background activity](https://docs.microsoft.com/windows/uwp/debug-test-perf/optimize-background-activity) for more information about the ways users can control the settings for background activity.

 > [!div class="tabbedCodeSnippets"]
 > ```cs
-> await Windows.ApplicationModel.Background.BackgroundExecutionManager.RequestAccessAsync();
+> var requestStatus = await Windows.ApplicationModel.Background.BackgroundExecutionManager.RequestAccessAsync();
+> if (requestStatus != BackgroundAccessStatus.AlwaysAllowed)
+> {
+>    // Depending on the value of requestStatus, provide an appropriate response
+>    // such as notifying the user which functionality won't work as expected
+> }
 > ```

 ## Register the background task

-- Register the background task by calling your background task registration function.
+Register the background task by calling your background task registration function.
 For more information on registering background tasks, and to see the definition of the **RegisterBackgroundTask()** method in the sample code below, see [Register a background task](register-a-background-task.md).

-> [!Important]
-> For background tasks that run in the same process as your app, do not set `entryPoint`
-> For background tasks that run in a separate process from your app, set `entryPoint` to be the namespace, '.', and name of the class that contains your background task implementation.
+If you are considering using an Application Trigger to extend the lifetime of your foreground process, consider using [Extended Execution](run-minimized-with-extended-execution.md) instead.
+The Application Trigger is designed for creating a separately hosted process to do work in.
+The following code snippet registers an out-of-process background trigger.

 > [!div class="tabbedCodeSnippets"]
 > ```cs